suns-18/SaimonAssistant/README.md

 A personal assistant app.

 ## What is "Seimon"
-Sei means "Sea" in Yuniewugian(A natural language spoken in ROY, a fictional country)
+Sei means "Sea" in Yunivian(A natural language spoken in ROY, a fictional country)

-and -mon means
+and -mon is a name prefix, just as "little" in "little tom".